 I never enjoyed history class.
 I always understood the point of history but never could get into it.
 I think Matt does a good job with picking from a question and analyzing it.
 These are typically questions I’ve had but never really researched myself or didn’t learn in my history classes.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to I Hated History Class and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for I Hated History Class.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to I Hated History Class and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for I Hated History Class from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for I Hated History Class from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.